 Fort Hays State University > About FHSU > Administration and Finance > Physical Plant > Environmental and Safety > Work Related Injuries

 Procedures to follow should any FHSU employee (faculty, staff, or student) be injured while at work:1) Notify your supervisor immediately.2) Go to the nearest emergency room for life-threatening or limb-threatening injuries.
 Contact Work Smart, (785) 623-5038, for injuries that are not a threat to life or limb.3) Take a First Fill Letter with you to your initial contact with medical personnel.4) Inform medical provider that the injury occurred at work.
 5) Injured worker must request a written work status that provides 24 hour per day restrictions from the authorized treating physician at each and every appointment.
 This work status also needs to include the appointment date/time for the follow-up visit.
-The work status form should be given to the injured employee's supervisor and a copy sent to the Personnel office after each appointment.
+The work status form should be given to the injured employee's supervisor and a copy sent to the Human Resource office after each appointment.
 6) The injured employee's supervisor must complete a cover sheet stating if the restrictions can or cannot be accommodated and beginning what date the restrictions can or cannot be accommodated.
 7) Within 24 hours of the injury, send a detailed Supervisor's Investigation Report, including the supervisor's signature, to the Physical Plant office, Brooks Building 109.
-This form may be faxed to the Physical Plant at (785) 628-4048.8) If you have any questions about an injury at work, please call Roy Ibarra, Safety Officer, (785) 628-4333, the Physical Plant office, (785) 628-4424, or the Personnel Office, (785) 628-4462.
+This form may be faxed to the Physical Plant at (785) 628-4048.8) If you have any questions about an injury at work, please call Roy Ibarra, Safety Officer, (785) 628-4333, the Physical Plant office, (785) 628-4424, or the Human Resource office, (785) 628-4462.